Isle of Wight Hedgelaying Competition: History

 Details of past competitions

-This is an incomplete list of competition results and reports. if you have any results or information about competitions prior to 2008 we would love to add it it to these pages.
+This is an incomplete list of competition results and reports.
+Photos are being added gradually, where we have them.
+Older competitions have little in our archive, so if you have any more results or information about competitions prior to 2008 we would love to add them to these pages.

 - (No competition was held in 2025)